-You're transitioning from a non-PM role or you're a current PM applying for new roles and you want to round out your product theory and learn interview best practices.
+You're interviewing for a Product Manager role and you want to round out your product interviews with best practices.

 You're currently in a non-PM role but looking to break into product management within the next six months to one year.

 Product-Go! provides access to 2 flagship courses which help you land your perfect PM role and excel in it.